You’ve heard me share my love for Virginia’s Eastern Shore, but unless you’re from the area. What exactly does “Eastern Shore” even mean?

 You know how I said picking the right base for your trip will impact your experience?
 Well, Wachapreague wasn’t my favorite spot (nor did I spend the night), but I can see the appeal for other travelers so I’m including it here.

 Wachapreague, on the ocean side of the peninsula, is built for fishermen.
 The area is paradise for in-shore flounder, plus off-shore yellowfin, bluefin, marlin, and more.
 You could spend every single day on the water and have an adventure every time.

 I stuck to a day trip, on an ecotour to the Barrier Islands with Daytrippers.
 We went shelling, birding, and enjoying the scenery — something that everyone on the Eastern Shore loves to do.

 When you’re out on the water, it seems as if you’re in the middle of nowhere.
 You’ll pass another boat every once in awhile, but you’ll think you have the whole ocean to yourself.
-That’s a pretty cool feeling, and a good reason to spend a day on the water, but it’s a small town meant for fishers and hunters that I’m not sure I’d like to stay overnight.
+That’s a pretty cool feeling, and a good reason to spend a day on the water, but I’m not sure I’d like to stay overnight.